voxpupuli/puppet-cassandra/README.md

 You need a compatible version of Java installed.
 You can use [puppetlabs/java](https://github.com/puppetlabs/puppetlabs-java) module or set `cassandra::java_package`.

-On Debian systems there's a soft dependency on the [puppetlabs/apt](https://github.com/puppetlabs/puppetlabs-apt) module.
+On Debian systems there's a soft dependency on [puppetlabs/apt](https://github.com/puppetlabs/puppetlabs-apt) module.

 When using `cassandra::schema` resources you also need a compatible version of Python installed.